 The Great Wolf Lodge has plenty to offer all ages and stages, from an epic water park to the MagiQuest adventures, story times and more.
 But if you’re looking for one more reason why you have to visit this hotel-waterpark near you?
-This summer they’re debuting the first-ever Camp In for summer adventures at all the locations.
-Read on for the details.
+This summer they’re debuting the first-ever Summer Camp-In for adventures through Labor Day.
+Read on to find out what else is in store for your family this summer.

 2. The Waterpark

-Too cold to play outside?
-(Yes, Minnesota, we know you have cold winters!)
-Great Wolf Lodge has you covered!
-With amazing things like an indoor waterpark that is 84 degrees year round, it’s also a haven from hot summers.
-Relax in Crooked Creek, a winding lazy river, let the tots splash around the multi-level Fort Mackenzie (surrounded by well-placed tables and lounge chairs for the parents), test your balance on the Wolf Rider Wipeout and coax the whole family to take the River Canyon Run, a tube ride with an interactive Splash Cinema.
+Whether it's too hot or too cold, the Great Wolf Lodge's indoor waterpark that is 84 degrees year round.
+Relax in Crooked Creek, a winding lazy river or let the tots splash around the multi-level Fort Mackenzie which recently got upgraded to included smaller-kiddo sized water slides and is surrounded by well-placed tables and lounge chairs for the parents.
+You can also test your balance on the Wolf Rider Wipeout and coax the whole family to take the River Canyon Run, a tube ride with an interactive Splash Cinema.

 video: Amber Guetebier